pat-marty/the-local-ibex-source/content/en/docs/hiking/muttseehuette_sac.md

 <p align="center">
   <img src="IMG_1202.JPG" alt="" class="landscape">
   <em>This is the kind of place I imagine Swiss geology students go to for fieldwork.
-Apart from all of the well defined folds and numerous faults, the offset layer to the left of the snow covered gully might be the most spectacular textbook example of a reverse fault I have ever seen.</em>
+Apart from all of the well defined folds, the offset layer to the left of the snow covered gully might be the most spectacular textbook example of a reverse fault I have ever seen.</em>
 </p>

 <p align="center">